ER is For Emergencies Results in Better Care Coordination and Cost Savings

 - A group is available in EDIE that lists all patients that have visited your ED in the last month that have met or exceeded five ED visits in the last twelve months.
 The group is available in the Referrals & Groups section and is titled “5 in 12 Population.”

 - A Care Guidelines template is also available in EDIE.
 The template was developed by clinicians from across the state and is located in the Care Guidelines section on each Patient Screen in EDIE.

 Partnership to Reduce ER Visits Shows Initial Success!

 The first report from HCA to the legisalture on a collaborative effort of hospitals and physicians to reduce “unnecessary” emergency room visits and coordinate patient care also contains good news for the state budget.
 Preliminary data from the first six months of the initiative suggest the state is saving more than 10 percent in Medicaid fee-for-service emergency care costs.
 Accumulated savings could reach $31 million for the fiscal year.
-Learn more by reading the press release or read the full report from the Washington State Health Care Authority.
+Learn more by reading the full report from the Washington State Health Care Authority.

 Seven Best Practices Program

 The goal of the Seven Best Practices program is to redirect care to the most appropriate setting, reduce low acuity, and reduce preventable Medicaid emergency room visits.
 The plan, which attempts to address the root of the problem—chronic medical conditions, substance abuse issues, and lack of primary care access—focuses on high users and will:

 - Track emergency department visits to reduce “ED shopping”;